Filip-Jakubowski/Object-Detection-for-MSTAR-Imagery/README.md

 # Object Detection on MSTAR SAR Imagery (YOLOv8)

-This project explores object detection techniques for the MSTAR IU Mixed Targets dataset using YOLOv8.
+How easy is it to train apply object classification for the MSTAR IU Mixed Targets dataset using YOLOv8?

 ## 🛰️ Dataset
 - **MSTAR IU Mixed Targets** provided by the Sensor Data Management System.